bluerogue251/DBSubsetter/README.md

 ## Project Goals

-_High performance_: Optimized to take advantage of parallelism for fast runtimes on large datasets.
+_High performance_: Optimized for fast runtimes on large datasets.

 _Deterministic_: Identical inputs yield identical outputs.
 Random subsets are possible, but only if purposely configured.